 Insulation is NOT all the same.
-Each type of insulation brings with it strengths and weaknesses that must be evaluated for each individual application requirement.
+Each type of insulation brings with it strengths and weakness that must be evaluated for each individual application requirement.
 The two factors that can affect the insulation's performance are temperature and moisture.

-Temperature Insulation performance is usually rated in what is termed R-value.
+TEMPERATURE Insulation performance is usually rated in what is termed R-value.
 The higher the R-value, the more resistance to heat flow, therefore the better its insulating properties.
-Some insulation performs better the lower the mean temperature and some perform better at higher temperatures.
+Some insulation performs better the lower the mean temperature perform and some better at temperatures.
 Therefore, the operating temperature of the insulation can affect its performance.
-When looking at polyurethane and extruded polystyrene at -10° F to 50° F mean temperature, polyurethane has a lower R-value the lower the mean temperature and extruded polystyrene has a higher R-value the colder the application.
+When looking at polyurethane and extruded polystyrene at -10°F to 50°F mean temperature, polyurethane has a lower R-value the lower the mean temperature and extruded polystyrene has a higher R-value the colder the application.
 Therefore, extruded polystyrene performs better at lower temperatures and polyurethane R-value actually performs worse at lower temperatures.
+R-VALUE VS. MEAN TEMPERATURE